CheraDasham/Cafe-Bazaar-Downloader/README.md

 ...
 Download link: https://arvancdn.cafebazaar.ir/apks/516772011370.apk?hash=dbde8cdf9284a910f39890728d2da148&expires=1693481295&a=.apk
 ```
-## Configuration
-The script uses the `loguru` library for logging.
-Logs are saved in the `app.log` file.
-If you encounter any issues, refer to the logs for more information.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/EVOL-ution/Cafe-Bazaar-Downloader/blob/main/LICENSE) file for details.